Free Menu Pricing Calculator for Restaurants | Excel Template

 Frequently Asked Questions

-Yes — the template is compatible with both Microsoft Excel and Google Sheets.
-Some advanced formulas may display slightly differently in Sheets but all calculations work correctly.
+Yes — the template works in both Microsoft Excel and Google Sheets.
+A few formulas may render slightly differently in Sheets, but the calculations are the same.

-The calculator includes industry benchmarks by restaurant type.
-Generally, aim for 28-32% for full-service restaurants and 25-28% for fast casual.
-The template will flag items outside your target range.
+The template includes rough industry bands by restaurant type — generally 28-32% for full-service and 25-28% for fast casual — and flags items outside your chosen target.

-Yes — there's a separate tab for beverage pricing with different margin targets and pour cost calculations built in.
+Yes — there's a separate tab for beverage pricing with pour-cost calculations.

 Menu Pricing Calculator